requilence/integram/README.md

 ### Dependencies and vendor directory

-All dependencies come with package itself and may be modified directly.
-For now venodr dir is not supported by **go get**
+All dependencies come with package itself and may be modified directly (see the [Third party libraries](https://github.com/Requilence/integram#third-party-libraries))

 ### Requirements